-The following table shows the fees billed by Deloitte & Touche LLP for the years ended December 31, 2017 and December 31, 2016:
+The following table shows the fees billed by Deloitte & Touche LLP for the years ended December 31, 2018 and December 31, 2017:

-2017 2016 Description Audit Fees \$2,007,800 \$1,585,450(1) Includes fees for (i) the audit of the Company's annual financial statements, (ii) the review of the Company's interim financial statements, (iii) the audit of the Company's internal control over financial reporting under Section 404 of the Sarbanes-Oxley Act of 2002, (iv) statutory audits and related services for the Company's international subsidiaries, and (v) other services that generally only the independent auditor can reasonably provide, including comfort letters, statutory audits, attest services, and consents and assistance with and review of documents filed with the SEC.
+2018 2017 Description Audit Fees \$2,147,000 \$2,007,800 Includes fees for (i) the audit of the Company's annual financial statements, (ii) the review of the Company's interim financial statements, (iii) the audit of the Company's internal control over financial reporting under Section 404 of the Sarbanes-Oxley Act of 2002, (iv) statutory audits and related services for the Company's international subsidiaries, and (v) other services that generally only the independent auditor can reasonably provide, including comfort letters, statutory audits, attest services, and consents and assistance with and review of documents filed with the SEC.
 The Company reimburses Deloitte for expenses incurred in connection with the audit in an amount not to exceed 6% of the audit fees.
 The amounts of these reimbursements are not included in the audit fees shown.
-Audit fees for 2017 include additional audit services in connection with the travisMathew, LLC and OGIO International, Inc. acquisitions completed in August 2017 and January 2017, respectively, as well as additional audit services and the enactment of the Tax Cuts and Jobs Act in December 2017.
-Audit-Related Fees \$281,335 \$221,000 Includes fees for assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements.
-The fees incurred in 2017 were primarily related to due diligence services rendered in connection with the acquisitions of travisMathew, LLC and OGIO International, Inc. and the implementation of the new revenue recognition accounting standard.
-The fees incurred in 2016 were for due diligence services rendered in connection with the OGIO International, Inc. acquisition and the Japan apparel joint venture completed in July 2016.
-Tax Fees \$103,400 \$129,606(1) Includes fees for services performed by the professional staff in Deloitte's tax department except for those tax services that could be classified as audit or audit-related services, including routine foreign tax compliance and tax advice.
+Audit-Related Fees \$870,748 \$281,335 Includes fees for assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements.
+The fees incurred in 2018 were primarily related to due diligence services rendered in connection with the acquisition of Jack Wolfskin as well as other corporate development projects.
+Tax Fees \$906,645 \$103,400 Includes fees for services performed by the professional staff in Deloitte's tax department except for those tax services that could be classified as audit or audit-related services, including routine foreign tax compliance, tax advice and transfer price studies.
 All Other Fees Includes fees for all services except those described above.